fingerprintjs/fingerprintjs-pro-chrome-extension-example/contributing.md

 yarn run extension:e2e
 ```

+### Commiting changes
+We follow [Conventional Commits](https://conventionalcommits.org/) for committing changes.
+We use git hooks to check that the commit message is correct.

 ### How to deploy the website
-The website is automatically deployed to Github Pages on every push to the `main` branch.
+The website is automatically deployed to Github Pages on every release.